abhayraina/rest-api-shop/README.md

 # rest-api-shop
-A RESTful API created using NodeJS(Express) and MongoDB
+A RESTful API created using NodeJS(Express) and MongoDB.

+It implements an authorization interface and stores information such as product and order information.